hseo47/Adaptive-Quantification-of-Unbound-and-Affined-Hydration-Model/README.md

 - Skin-Inspired Hydro-Softening Enables Flexible Chitosan Films (**Manuscript Linked to this Work**). 🧪
 - Enhancing Bacterial Adhesion with Hydro-Softened Chitosan Films (*In Review*). 🦠

+The data supporting the findings of this study will be made available with the paper and its supplementary materials.
+In compliance with institutional data management policies, the full codebase is maintained on Georgia Tech’s GitHub Enterprise instance.
+A stable public version is available at https://github.com/hseo47/AQUA and will be archived at Zenodo.
+This public version includes usage instructions and all necessary dependencies for replication.

 ---

 ## Requirements